blaisewf/kitsai/README.md

 ## Usage

+### Rate Limits
+Current rate limits are set at 1000 `GET` requests per user each minute and 5 `POST` requests per user each minute for `POST` requests.

+_Rate limits are subject to change after our Alpha period._

 ### Authentication

 To utilize any functions within this package, authentication via your API key is necessary.
 Simply invoke the `login` function from the `token` module, providing your API key as an argument.